 5. Remove the nuts from the toilet bolts.

-Usually there are two white caps covering the toilet bolts at the base of the toilet which need to be removed first.
-Most are plastic, some older toilets have porcelain caps, unless you intend to reuse them don't worry about breaking them.
+Usually, there are two white caps covering the toilet bolts at the base of the toilet that need to be removed first.
+Most are plastic (though some older toilets have porcelain caps), unless you intend to reuse them, don't worry about breaking them.
 Your new toilet will come with new caps.
 To remove them shove a screwdriver underneath them then twist the screwdriver and they should pop off.
 If that does not work, grab and squeeze them with large groove joint pliers (channel locks) until they pop off or break.
 Then remove the nuts and washers so only the bolts are left.

 If the nuts are extremely rusted they may crumble.
-If they're not that bad spray them with a product like WD 40 then go take a 1/2 hour break to let it soak into the threads.
+If they're not that bad, spray them with a product like WD 40 then go take a half-hour break to let it soak into the threads.
 Note; always read labels on products like WD 40 and follow their safety recommendations.
 This might be a good time to follow step nine, “Assemble your new toilet”.

 6. Remove the toilet.